Midstream MLPs: Examining AMZI Constituent Debt Profiles And Index Yield Scenario Analyses

 As shown in the table below, approximately half of the index (11 out of 21 constituents pro forma for the March index rebalancing) has debt maturing in 2020 or 2021.
 Focusing on 2020, DCP had $600 million in senior notes that matured on March 15.
 When asked about the impending maturity on the company's 4Q19 earnings call in February, management noted it had options to cover using its revolver or an offering, but it has not done an offering since then.
 Enable Midstream Partners (NYSE:ENBL) also had $250 million due on March 15.
 ENBL completed a $550 million note offering in September 2019, with use of proceeds including repayment of the 2020 notes.
 Additionally, Enterprise Products Partners (NYSE:EPD) and NuStar Energy (NYSE:NS) have $1 billion and $450 million, respectively, due in September.
 In addition to ENBL, multiple constituents completed debt offerings in 2H19 or early 2020 to refinance 2020 maturities, including Plains All American (NYSE:PAA), Energy Transfer (NYSE:ET), Phillips 66 Partners (NYSE:PSXP), and Western Midstream (NYSE:WES).

 MLPs also benefit from significant availability in their credit facilities, many of which remain lightly utilized.
 On average for AMZI constituents, about 66% of credit facility capacity has not been drawn as of the end of 2019, which provides another source of flexible, short-term financing.
-As of December 31, 2019, there were seven AMZI constituents that had utilized more than 50% of their credit facilities: CNXM, Energy Transfer (ET), Genesis Energy (NYSE:GEL), HEP, NGL Energy Partners (NYSE:NGL), Shell Midstream Partners (NYSE:SHLX), and Western Midstream Partners (WES).
+As of December 31, 2019, there were seven AMZI constituents that had utilized more than 50% of their credit facilities: CNXM, Energy Transfer, Genesis Energy (NYSE:GEL), HEP, NGL Energy Partners (NYSE:NGL), Shell Midstream Partners (NYSE:SHLX), and Western Midstream Partners (WES).

 While a few MLPs have debt maturing in the short term, the maturities for the balance of this year appear manageable.
 The relatively low principal maturing this year provides some cushion for MLPs to adjust to volatile market conditions and take a patient approach to debt financing.
 For the MLPs with higher amounts due over the next two years, the debt levels do not appear burdensome when considering revolvers and other sources of liquidity that can be utilized to cover their obligations.